Save Millions by Lowering Your NFF Rate for Tech Dispatches

 This telecom is not alone.
 In our experience, NFF dispatches are one of the most wasteful areas in every service organization .
 While they differ by industry, the most common reasons for NFF tech dispatches are failure during self-installation and setup, incorrect cabling, device reset and configuration, and wall socket-related problems.

-Our experience indicates that the rate of NFF dispatches stands at 17-20%, yet this number is difficult to substantiate.
+Our experience indicates that the NFF rate stands at 17-20%, yet this number is difficult to substantiate.
 Technicians often under-report NFFs and utilize the time they saved to increase their personal time or inflate their efficiency rates.

 Improve remote resolution to optimize Field Service productivity